Health insurance: Public or private hospitals?

 Which type of hospital should I opt for then?

-If you wish to opt for a private hospital, it is recommended to purchase private Shield plans that provide additional coverage for private hospitalisation, like the Aviva MyShield Insurance Plan offered by DBS Bank.
+If you wish to opt for a private hospital or the higher class wards in public hospitals, it is recommended to purchase private Shield plans that provide additional coverage, like the Aviva MyShield Insurance Plan offered by DBS Bank.
 This is to ensure that medical bills are kept affordable even if you visit a private hospital.

 Is getting an Integrated Shield Plan worth it?